 After all these years I could not understand how little Alison had meant to a health system that was supposed to look after her.
 How could she be treated so wrongly without anyone being held accountable?
 Getting behind the scenes in the NHS had awoken me to the possibility that what happened to Alison was not a one-off incident, but the logical outcome of a broken culture.
 The truth was hidden to protect reputations.
 During a session with my Psychologist, I realized I had to get to the bottom of what had happened.

 In 2015, I requested notes from the 2001 investigation by Cumbria Police.
 When I received them I realized all the medical records and documents were missing from the file.
 It dawned on me why the original investigation had failed, so I asked Cumbria Police to come and see me at the earliest opportunity.

-In Autumn 2015 a Senior Officer from Cumbria Police sat in my home and assured me the investigation in 2001 was of a good standard.
-He said there was nothing to be gained by reopening it and personally vouched for his colleagues who had undertaken that investigation.
-He was lying.
-The 2001 investigation was a fiasco.
-In 2016 it was described by Police Professional Standards as poor and flawed.
-Cumbria Police gave the CPS an incomplete file, officers failed to interview key witnesses and didn’t even create a basic investigation plan.
-Despite attempts to stop the new investigation, Cumbria Police were forced to reopen the case in Autumn 2016 after we presented them with the evidence they “mislaid” years earlier.
-Now we felt there was finally a chance to get justice for Alison.
+In Autumn Senior Officers from Cumbria Police sat in my home and assured me the investigation in 2001 was of a good standard.
+They said there was nothing to be gained by reopening it and personally vouched for the colleagues who had undertaken that investigation.
+They were lying.
+The investigation of 2001 was later exposed as a fiasco, described by the Police themselves as poor and flawed.
+Cumbria Police had given the CPS an incomplete file, and officers failed to interview witnesses and didn’t create a basic investigation plan.
+Despite their attempts to stop a new investigation, in Autumn 2016 they were forced to reopen the case after we gave them the evidence they “mislaid” years earlier.
+Now we felt there was a chance to get justice for Alison.
 Once again we would be disappointed.